 36.9 Any notice delivered to a Party shall be deemed to have been received by the Party on the date of delivery to such an address recorded in the confirmation of delivery provided by any courier or postal service.
 Any other method of secure and confidential communication may be used including email and fax but the burden of proving delivery in such circumstances shall rest with the person delivering the document.

-36.10 Following the investigation, the Ethics Officer shall:
+36.10 Following the investigation, the Investigations Panel shall:

 (a) take no further action; or

-(b) issue a warning to any Party in the report, and thereafter take no further action; or

-(c) charge any Party with a breach of the Code.
+(b) charge any Party with a breach of the Code.

-36.11 The decision of the Ethics Officer shall be communicated to the Party and the complainant at the first reasonable opportunity.
-A copy of the decision shall be sent to the Chairman of the Ethics Commission.
+36.11 The decision of the Investigations Panel shall be communicated to the Party and the complainant at the first reasonable opportunity.
+A copy of the decision shall be sent to the Disciplinary Tribunal.

-36.12 In the event that the Ethics Officer has decided to take no further action, within seven days of receipt of the decision, the complainant may make a written request to the Chairman of the Ethics Commission that a second Ethics Officer be appointed independently to investigate the complaint.
-If such a request is made the Chairman may, within 14 days of the request, appoint a second Ethics Officer to investigate and make a decision in accordance with Regulation 36.10 This process may only be applied once in relation to any complaint.

 Procedures relating to Charging

-36.13 If a charge is issued against a Party, as soon as practicable a written notice of the charge shall be provided to the Participant and to the Ethics Commission, which shall:
+36.13 If a charge is issued against a Party, as soon as practicable a written notice of the charge shall be provided to the Participant and to the Disciplinary Tribunal, which shall:

 (a) state briefly the nature of the alleged breach;